M7OCM/890/README.md

 💀 Usual disclaimer, experimental firmware on a radio known for spurious signals and harmonics... what could possibly go wrong?! 🧯

 Use at own risk, no guarantee anything will work correctly or as intended.
-Provided as is for ham operators to evaluate, get ideas, could ruin your day, kill your radio etc, etc ☠
+Provided as is for ham operators to evaluate ☠

-Personally tested myself and appears to be error free lol Cherry picked features, a few changes by me and completely new take on the color scheme.
+Personally tested myself and appears to be error free.
+A fair few changes by me and completely new take on the color scheme and display layout.

 Chirp Next compatible only with appropriate python module loaded (see code files).
 This enables AM, FM, LSB and USB to be saved plus proper 8.33kHz channels.
 This is not possible in CPS or regular Chirp Next.
-NB the border color is hardcoded so won't change if fettled with in Chirp.
+Note, the border color is hardcoded so won't change if fettled with in Chirp.

 One test pre built binary currently available from personal stash.
 Totally reworked using a light and dark contrast theme in green.
 Also available in blue, grey, orange and white, or any combo of RGB.

-Subtle enhancements, plus experimental placement/use of FM broadcast frequency in status bar (can't stand that crap FM radio graphic).
+Subtle enhancements, plus experimental placement/use of FM broadcast frequency in status bar.

-Cheap Chinese crap you say?
-Fun though 😀

 The firmware is community based and features excellent improvements to the menu; 1of11's AM Fix port mod (tweaked to my preference), scan resume, skip, preset channels to name a few.